CSCfi/Kielipankki-utilities/docs/howto_korp_publish.md

 Create news in Korp, see [docs: how to create Korp news](howto_korp_news.md).
 Create news in the portal, see [docs: how to create news in the portal](howto_portal_news.md) and always remember to add information about the status 'release candidate'.

+In case the data has to be fixed or changed, a new release candidate will be created and be made available as new release candidate for another two weeks.
+For this reason the new release candidate, and all further release candidates, should be numbered (release candidate 2 etc.).

 If you haven’t heard of any requests for corrections or changes during a period of about two weeks, you can remove the release candidate status.

     - remove the label from the Korp configuration